Newborn Sleep | Baby Dribble THE PODCAST episode: 2

 No 87%

-We wanted to announce the winner of our first podcast prize Gertie the Good Goose,
+We are excited to announce the winner of our first podcast prize: Gertie the Good Goose.

-We also have another giveaway this week of our very own Ewan the Dream Sheep.
-He has four soothing pink sounds and soothing pink glow so perfect to help any baby settle into a great bedtime routine.
+We also have another giveaway this week!
+You could win your very own Ewan the Dream Sheep.
+With four soothing pink sounds and a calming pink glow, Ewan is perfect for helping babies settle into a peaceful bedtime routine.